Skip to content

 The Genius Process: Current, Desired, Actions, Results

-Every domain of human achievement — health, wealth, relationships, business, finance, social impact — runs on the same underlying process.
-The difference between scattered effort and compounding progress is not talent, resources, or luck.
-It is whether you have an operating system.
+Every domain of human achievement — health, wealth, relationships, business, finance, social impact — runs on this same underlying loop.
+The difference between your scattered days and your compounding days is not talent, resources, or luck.
+It is whether you are running the loop deliberately or accidentally.

-Research by psychologist Gabriele Oettingen at NYU has demonstrated that "positive fantasizing" — vividly imagining desired outcomes without honestly assessing current reality — actually reduces motivation and performance.
+Research by psychologist Gabriele Oettingen at NYU confirms your instinct.
+"Positive fantasizing" — vividly imagining desired outcomes without honestly assessing current reality — actually reduces motivation and performance.
 Her WOOP framework (Wish, Outcome, Obstacle, Plan) was born from the finding that combining positive vision with realistic assessment of obstacles outperforms pure positive thinking by a significant margin.

 A 2019 study published in Motivation Science found that participants who engaged in "mental contrasting" (imagining the desired future AND honestly assessing current obstacles) were 2-3x more likely to take effective action than those who only imagined positive outcomes.